w3c/webextensions/proposals/permissions_behavior_on_update.md

 [Existing web “permissions” behavior](https://developer.chrome.com/docs/extensions/reference/api/permissions#step_3_request_optional_permissions) is not changes.

-### What if new version changes "suppress_permissions_warning_on_update" from "true" to "false"
+### What if new version changes removes "permissions_behavior_on_update" after it was set to "defer"

 In this case, the new behavior will be only applicable for any new permissions that will be added in this or further versions.
-Any "suppressed" permissions with a warning will remain suppressed.
+Any "deferred" permissions with a warning will remain deferred.

 Example:

-1. Assuming that user is already on 0.0.1 and extension was just updated to 0.0.2 that adds a new "<permission_that_triggers_a_warning>" with "suppress_permissions_warning_on_update" is set to `true`.
-In this case, the extension will be successfully updated; however, "permission_that_triggers_a_warning" won't be granted, and the user hasn't interacted with the extension, so permission was never requested.
+1. Assuming that user is already on 0.0.1 and extension was just updated to 0.0.2 that adds a new "<permission_that_triggers_a_warning>" with `permissions_behavior_on_update` is set to `defer`.
+In this case, the extension will be successfully updated; however, "permission_that_triggers_a_warning" won't be granted.
+Also, assuming that the user hasn't interacted with the extension, so permission was never requested.

 ```js
 {